Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Conclusions

 \section{Conclusions}

-We have studied a recursive regularized learning algorithm in the reproducing kernel Hilbert space (RKHS) with dependent and non-stationary online data streams.
+We have studied a recursive regularized learning algorithm in the RKHS with non-stationary online data streams.
 By means of the measurability and integration theory of mappings with values in Banach spaces, we initially define the concept of the random Tikhonov regularization path through the randomly time-varying Tikhonov regularized minimum mean square error (MSE) problem in RKHS.
-Additionally, we reformulate the statistical learning problems with dependent and non-stationary online data streams as the ill-posed inverse problems involving randomly time-varying forward operators, and show that the process of approximating the unknown function by the regularization path is the regularization method for solving above random inverse problems.
+Additionally, we reformulate the statistical learning problems with non-stationary online data streams as the ill-posed inverse problems involving randomly time-varying forward operators, and show that the process of approximating the unknown function by the regularization path is just the regularization method for solving above random inverse problems.
 Subsequently, we investigate the mean square asymptotic stability of a class of random difference equations in RKHS, whose non-homogeneous terms are martingale difference sequences dependent on the homogeneous ones.
-Based on the above theoretical results, we analyze the tracking error of the output of the online regularized learning algorithm and the random regularization path, and prove that if the random regularization path is slowly time-varying in some sense, the mean square error between the output of the algorithm and the random regularization path tends to zero by choosing the appropriate algorithmic gain and regularization parameter.
-Furthermore, we provide a sufficient condition for the mean square consistency of the recursive regularized learning algorithm in RKHS with on non-independent and non-stationary online data streams: \textit{RKHS persistence of excitation} condition.
+Based on the above theoretical results, we analyze the tracking error of the output of the online regularized learning algorithm and the random regularization path, and prove that if the random regularization path is slowly time-varying in some sense, the mean square error between the output of the algorithm and the random regularization path vanishes by choosing the appropriate algorithmic gain and regularization parameter.
+Furthermore, we provide \textit{RKHS persistence of excitation} condition for the mean square consistency of the recursive regularized learning algorithm in RKHS.
 Finally, for independent and non-identically distributed online data streams, we give more intuitive consistency conditions by using a sequence of marginal probability measures induced by the input data.

+In the model (\ref{model}), the unknown function to be learned is time-invariant, while in the manufacturing industry (\cite{HU2017}), the estimated manufacturing systems are often changing from time to time in different environment or with different input data.
+To track the model variations of the systems, it's necessary to estimate the time-varying unknown model in the future work.
+Besides, it is also worth considering methods to accelerate convergence, including the averaged stochastic gradient algorithm (\cite{Polyak}-\cite{Moulinese}), the heavy-ball method (\cite{Polyak1}), Nesterov's gradient method (\cite{Nesterov}), and so on.

 \begin{appendices}